 The Trust's hotel investments are located in Arizona and New Mexico.
 With the completed renovations meeting Best Western standards at our Tucson, Arizona and Albuquerque, New Mexico hotel properties, those hotels are expected to see incremental demand during the next 18 months.
 Supply has been relatively steady in those respective markets.
-Either an increase in supply or a decline in demand could result in increased competition, which could have an adverse effect on occupancy, room rates and revenues of our Hotels in their respective markets.
-The continued recovery has and is benefiting our hotels in the First Fiscal Quarter of 2025, (February 1, 2024 to April 30, 2024).
-This improvement and continued upward trend is expected to continue for the balance of Fiscal Year 2025, through January 31, 2025.
+Either a significant increase in supply or a significant decline in demand could result in increased competition, which could have an adverse effect on occupancy, room rates and revenues of our Hotels in their respective markets.
+The continued recovery has occupancy, rates, and is benefiting cost control are stable at our hotels in the First Three Fiscal Quarters Quarter of Fiscal 2026, (February 1, 2025 February 1, 2024 to October 31, 2024 April 30, 2025).
+This improvement and continued upward trend is expected to continue for the balance of Fiscal Year 2025, 2026, through January 31, 2025 January 31, 2026.

-The Trust may not invest further in hotels, but rather diversify into investments such as the investment made by the Trust in December 2019 in the innovative UniGen Power, Inc. (UniGen), efficient clean energy power generation company.
+The Trust may not invest further in hotels, but rather diversify into investments such as the investment made by the Trust in December 2019 in the innovative UniGen Power, Inc. (UniGen), efficient clean energy power generation company, company; or the March 7, 2025 opportunity to manage and potentially eventually purchase IBC at cost, and its independent hotel reservation systems and services.
 The Trust may continue to seek further diversification through a merger or reverse merger with a larger non-public entity seeking an NYSE-American public stock market listing.